Maria Spiridonova: Further imprisonment

 Spiridonova became the voice of a radical faction of the Left SRs opposed to any accommodation with the "Communist" regime (as the Bolsheviks now styled themselves) and she publicly denounced the government for having betrayed the revolution with its policies and actions.
 Despite her bitter refusal to compromise, Spiridonova remained separate from the party's ultra-left terrorist wing, focusing on the idea of revitalizing the system of Soviets in opposition to the rule of the Communist party by bureaucratic edict.

 In January 1919, after another public speech in opposition to the Communist government, Spiridonova was arrested by the Moscow Cheka.
 She was tried once more on 24 February 1919, with ex Left Communist leader Nikolai Bukharin as the sole witness for the prosecution.
 Bukharin charged that Spiridonova was mentally ill and a menace to society in the deadly political atmosphere of the Russian Civil War.
 Spiridonova was found guilty and sentenced to one year's incarceration in a mental sanitarium, effectively removing her from politics.

 Instead of a sanitarium, Spiridonova was actually confined in a small holding cell inside a military barracks in the Kremlin, where her already frail health rapidly deteriorated.
 Left SR militants organized her escape on 2 April 1919.
 Spiridonova subsequently lived underground in Moscow as a peasant woman under the pseudonym Onufrieva.
-She was rearrested 19 months later, ill with typhus and suffering from an unstated nervous disorder: it was 'the night of October 26, 1920, exactly three years after the victory of the October Revolution'.
+She was rearrested 19 months later, ill with typhus and suffering from an unstated nervous disorder; it was "the night of October 26, 1920, exactly three years after the victory of the October Revolution".
 This time, the Communist authorities proved somewhat more merciful than usual: given her extremely poor health, Spiridonova was initially put under house arrest.
 Alexandra Izmailovich was transferred from Butyrka prison and charged with nursing her, along with the party co-leader, Boris Kamkov, then possibly Spiridonova's romantic partner as well.
 Kamkov was with her at the moment of arrest and was permitted to stay beside her for the next four months.
 She was later transferred to a Cheka medical facility, then confined in a psychiatric prison.

-She was finally released to the custody of two Left SR comrades on 18 November 1921 under the condition that she cease and desist all political activity.
+She was finally released to the custody of two Left SR comrades on 18 November 1921 under the condition that she cease all political activity.
 Historian Alexander Rabinowitch comments that there is no evidence that she ever violated this condition.
 Spiridonova's active political life was at an end.